 Christina Ergler is a Lecturer in the Department of Geography.
 Christina's research lies at the cross-roads of geography, sociology and public health in the minority and majority world.
 She focuses on the relationships between wellbeing, place and lived everyday experiences.
 In her research she traces social and environmental injustices drawing from a wider range of social theories including the work of Bourdieu, Gibson and Sen.

-Hilary Halba is a Senior Lecturer in Theatres Studies.
+Hilary Halba is an Associate Professor in Theatres Studies.
 She is a teacher, director, actor, producer and dramaturge with over 20 years' experience in New Zealand theatre and education.
 Her research interests include bicultural theatre in Aotearoa/New Zealand, acting methodologies, actor training, documentary theatre, and New Zealand post-colonial theatre.

 Hazel Tucker is an Associate Professor in Tourism.
 Her research interests are in heritage tourism, and tourism’s relations to cultural change, emotion, colonialism/postcolonialism, tourist narratives and performance, and tour guiding.
 Her publications include Living with Tourism (Routledge, 2003), Tourism and Postcolonialism (Routledge, 2004), and recent articles on World Heritage, empathy, and apocalyptic subjectivity in tourism.